izibyosevictoire/Codewars/README.md

 ## even or odd
 Create a function that takes an integer as an argument and returns "Even" for even numbers or "Odd" for odd numbers.

+## convert anumber to a string
+Create a function that takes a number as an argument and returns a string